Carl Neumann: Electrodynamics

-Neuman's work on electrodynamics was focused on formalizing mathematically the theories of electrodynamics.
-However for a long time, Neumann's supported Weber electrodynamics over Maxwell's equations.
+Neumann's work on electrodynamics was focused on formalizing mathematically the theories of electrodynamics.
+However for a long time, Neumann supported Weber electrodynamics over Maxwell's equations.

 Neumann's research on electrodynamics started in the 1860s.
 He published three first majors works on electrodynamics in 1868 and 1873 and 1874.
 His work was stimulated by the work of his father and Wilhelm Eduard Weber.
 He rederived Ampère's force law and Ampère's circuital law from his own formalism.
-He also derived Weber law in terms of retarded potentials, avoiding problems with action at a distance.
+He also derived Weber's law in terms of retarded potentials, avoiding problems with action at a distance.

 Hermann von Helmholtz criticized Weber electrodynamics, including Neumann's work, for violating of the conservation of energy in the presence of velocity-dependent forces.
 This criticism started a debate between Neumann and Helmholtz.
 Neumann attempted to modify Weber's law by introducing an electric potential that was inversely proportional to the distance at long distances and different at short distances in analogy with the theory of capillary action and the luminiferous aether.
-Helmholtz theory based on James Clerk Maxwell's theory did not need these assumptions, but Helmholtz found himself unable to convince his peers at the time over one theory or the other.
-Due to the lack of experiments to settle the matter, Neumann's temporarily abandoned electrodynamics in the 1880s.
+Helmholtz' theory based on James Clerk Maxwell's theory did not need these assumptions, but Helmholtz found himself unable to convince his peers at the time over one theory or the other.
+Due to the lack of experiments to settle the matter, Neumann temporarily abandoned electrodynamics in the 1880s.

 In 1893, he returned to his electrodynamics research.
 He analyzed the mathematical similarity between fluid dynamics and electrodynamics, relating several common theorems.
 He also proposed that electrodynamics and thermodynamics could not be explained in terms of purely mechanical theories.
 Neumann remained critical of the works of Helmholtz and Heinrich Hertz on Maxwell's electrodynamics, but appreciated their action principles.

-In 1901-1904, Neumann's finally discussed Maxwell's theory and praised the extension given by Hertz relating electrodynamics to the theory of thermal conduction.
-However Neumann worked on possible transformations of Maxwell's equations and was worried of the equations not being invariant for different reference frames.
-He also argued that for Newtonian mechanics to make sense there should exist an imovable object in the universe called the body Alpha, from which all speeds can be measure relative to it.
-The problems of reference frames was solved in 1905 by Albert Einstein's special relativity.
+In 1901-1904, Neumann finally discussed Maxwell's theory and praised the extension given by Hertz relating electrodynamics to the theory of thermal conduction.
+Neumann emphasised Hertz's finding that Maxwell's equations retain their form in different Euclidean reference frames irrespective of their relative motion.
+(This is not quite correct as Maxwell theory is not Galilei invariant: Both Hertz and Neumann did not give up absolute time.)
+He also argued that for Newtonian mechanics to make sense there should exist an immovable object in the universe called the Body Alpha, relative to which all speeds can be measured.
+The problem of reference frames was solved in 1905 by Albert Einstein's special relativity.